robertdavidgraham/masscan/README.md

 need to spread our traffic evenly over the target.

 The way we randomize is simply by encrypting the index variable.
-By definition, encryption is random, and creates a 1-to-1 mapping between the original index variable and the output.
+By definition, encryption is random and creates a 1-to-1 mapping between the original index variable and the output.
 This means that while we linearly go through the range, the output IP addresses are completely random.
 In code, this looks like: